HQSquantumsimulations/qoqo_calculator/README.md

 pip install qoqo-calculator-pyo3
 ```

-When building manually we recommend using [maturin](https://github.com/PyO3/maturin) to build the python package.

-A source distribution exists but requires a Rust install with a rust version > 1.47 and a maturin version { >= 0.12, <0.13 } in order to be built.
+For x86 based Linux, Windows and macOS machines pre-built binaries are available.
+For other platforms a working rust toolchain and [maturin](https://github.com/PyO3/maturin) are required to build the source distribution that is also available on PyPi.

 ## Contributing